Shoot Away

 is a 1977 electro-mechanical (EM) light gun shooter arcade game developed and published by Namco.
 Players use the shotgun-shaped light guns to fire at clay pigeons, represented as flying white dots on a projector screen.
 There are two that must be shot down in each round, and players only get two bullets to hit them.
 Bonus points are awarded for shooting the pigeons as soon as they appear, or by destroying both of them with a single bullet.
 The game was a critical and commercial success, maintaining a presence in arcades into the 1980s.

 Gameplay

 Shoot Away is a lightgun shooter arcade game that simulates the sport of skeet shooting.
 It uses a projector system that projects monochrome images against a panoramic backdrop, designed to resemble a forest clearing.
 Using the attached lightguns, players have two attempts to shoot at both white targets — representing clay pigeons — that arch across the screen.
-Both players' scores are shown on an LCD display attached to the gun holsters.
+Both players' scores are shown on an LCD attached to the gun holsters.
 There are two difficulty options, "Regular" and "Pro".